aumouvantsillage/guillaume.baierouge.fr/src/2020-12-30-my-first-dsl-with-racket-step-5.md

 ...
 ```

-Now, what if we want to split a circuit description into several modules?
+Now, what if we want to organize a Tiny-HDL circuit description into several files?
-For instance, we could create a module containing the entity `half-adder` and
+For instance, we could create a source file containing the entity `half-adder` and
-the architecture `half-adder-arch`, and another module containing the entity
+the architecture `half-adder-arch`, and another file containing the entity
 `full-adder` and the architecture `full-adder-arch`.
-Using `require`, the Racket code generated from the full-adder module would
-be able to use the types and functions defined in the half-adder module,
+With the appropriate `require` form before the description of the full adder,
-and it would run as expected:
+this example should run as expected:

 ```racket
 ; half-adder-step-05.rkt